-The initial commenter was Dr. Nancy Graham, who recommended using an established style manul, like Chicago, as the systematic structure for presentation of references throughout the book.
+The initial editorial commenter was Dr. Nancy Graham, who recommended using an established style manul.
+The Chicago Style Manual was selected as the systematic structure.
 A short credit page for her is included on the dropdown local menu above.

-Subsequently, Mr. Dave Mather became the associate editor.
-He has a wide variety of experiences dealing with various different typed of publications.
+Subsequently, Mr. Dave Mather became copy or manuscript editor.
+He has a wide variety of experiences dealing with various different types of publications.
 He contributed numerous editorial comments throughout the text to improve readability.
 A bio for him is included on the dropdown local menu above.

-In addition to history information contained for each of the individual hymn and song stories, an extensive summary overview appendix is included of religious histories throughout the centuries that relate to hymns since Christ's death.
-The goal of that history overview appendix is to provide the historical motivating context of the various times within which differnet hymns were written.
-Again, that history was largely drawn from popularly available internet sources, such as Wikipedia.
-While such sources are invaluable as easily accessed resources, they are known to have scholarly limitations.
+In addition to expansive history information for each of the individual hymn and song stories, an expansive summary overview appendix is included of christian religious histories since Christ's death, and throughout the centuries that relate to Christianity and its hymns.
+That history overview appendix provides insights into historical motivating contexts within which differnet hymns were written.
+While popular internet sources are invaluable as easily accessed resources, they can have scholarly limitations.

-It is planned to provide details on these webpages for when the book may be available.
+Future Book availability.
+It is planned to provide details on these webpages about how to access the book when it becomes available.
 The intention is to at minimum make information available on TortoiseClimbing.com about how to obtain this book.
-(NOTE.
-This entire TortoiseClimbing.net website will be migrated to the .com website in the future.)
-As technical options are explored for how this book can be made electronically available, some of the materials may be made available via this website.

 NOTE.
 This TortoiseClimbing.net website will be migrated to the .com website in the future, with automatic referal.

 Draft finals of two selections from the book are accessible via the dropdown local menu above for: